Flippo24/candles/README.md

 Candlecollection.SetSeriesPrice(product, price, size)
 ```

 * `product` The name you set in addProduct() before.
 * `price` The actual price you got from provider.
 * `size` This is an optional parameter.
 If your provider don't give you any volume information, just leave it.
 Then your candlesticks volume will be 0.

 #### adjustClock()

 If you setup timelag correction, by enabling and setting samples count, you can pass your message timestamps to candles.
-Candles will build an average of these and your system clock, so the timestamp of the created candle will more accorate.
+Candles will build an average of these and your system clock, so the timestamp of the created candle will be more accorate.

 ```js
 Candlecollection.adjustClock(timestamp);